Lower Moreland Township School District

 The Lower Moreland Township School District is a public school district in Montgomery County, Pennsylvania.
 The school district serves the Township of Lower Moreland, a Philadelphia suburb of about 11,000 people.
-There are three schools: Pine Road Elementary School (K-5), Murray Avenue School (6-8), and Lower Moreland High School.
+There are four schools: Pine Road Elementary School (K-3), Murray Avenue School (4-6), Lower Moreland Middle School (7-8), and Lower Moreland High School (9-12).